openhab/openhab-docs/introduction.md

 Add-ons can come from three different origins:

-* add-ons coming from the Eclipse SmartHome project, as Eclipse SmartHome is the base of openHAB 2,
+* Add-ons coming from the Eclipse SmartHome project, as Eclipse SmartHome is the base of openHAB 2,

-* add-ons coming from the openHAB version 1 package, as openHAB 2 includes a compatibility layer,
+* Add-ons coming from the openHAB version 1 package, as openHAB 2 includes a compatibility layer,

-* add-ons made for openHAB 2.
+* Add-ons made for openHAB 2.

 ## The openHAB Community

 openHAB is not only a solution but also a community.

-The center of this community is the [openHAB forum](https://community.openhab.org).
+The center of this community is the [openHAB community forum](https://community.openhab.org).

-If you have questions about the use of openHAB, before reporting an issue, or for comments and contributions about the documentation, please check the [openHAB forum](https://community.openhab.org) for solutions and help.
+If you have questions about the use of openHAB, before reporting an issue, or for comments and contributions about the documentation, please check the [openHAB community forum](https://community.openhab.org) for solutions and help.
 More people will see your issue when it is posted in the forum and community members may be able to help you find known solutions/workarounds for your issue.

-Rules about posting an issue and [contributions guidelines](appendix/contributing.html) are in the _Appendix_.
+Rules about posting an issue and [contributions guidelines](appendix/contributing.html) are in the *Appendix*.